 There she is, her smile widening, much like the Cheshire cat, knife held out in full view.
 She smashes through the window with her fist, using the knife sweep excess glass from the sill so she could climb through safely.
 There I am, squatting down in front of the couch so I'm not visible.
 How am I there?
 I'm here, in the doorway of the study, the room in which she entered from.
 She hears the TV.
 She knows I'm there.
 She stalks past me, as if I'm not there and goes into the hallway.
 She enters the living room and then the kitchen.
-He doesn't notice the girl in front of the couch.
+She doesn't notice the girl in front of the couch.
 The other-me crawls briskly over the arm of the couch.
 We both hear movement.
 She ducks down, cuddling her knees.
-I see her.
+I see the killer.
 She's just in the doorway of the kitchen.
 I can tell she heard the other-me.
 Suddenly the couch contorts until it's nothing.
 I'm not in the lounge any more.
 I'm in the hallway.
 But it looks different.
 The walls are melting, paintings cracking and the faces are drooping.
 There I am.
 Tiptoeing over to the front door, which is crooked and bent.
 There she is.
 Her shadow swallowing the other-me.
 An easy target obviously.
 She's very quiet, her feet barely making any sound as they creep toward me as she sneaks up to the other me, knife at the ready, hand raised to cover my mouth to stifle the scream.
 Everything seems to go in slow motion as she grabs my mouth with one hand and stabs my stomach with the other.
 I hear the muffled scream.
 She pulls out the knife and blood flows at an impossible rate, creating a crimson puddle surrounding my feet.

 'Anyone else in the house, sweetie?' she rasps into my- the other me, at least's ear, her face contorted into a smile.
 I can hear it like it's my ear.
 It echoes.

 'M-my papá!
 He's got a g-gun!'
 I splutter, 'H-he'll kill you!'